 In his influential book Expanded Cinema (1970), Gene Youngblood stated that, while cinema had been, until then, created with all sorts of technological devices, these were no more than tools under the control of the artist.
-But computers are able to go beyond such passive participation.
-Images and sounds are introduced in the computer or created with software and therefore converted into data, that can be endlessly processed, copied, reconfigured, mixed and displayed according to fixed parameters or algorithms.
-The computer thus becomes an active participant.
-Inspired by the term “data cinema”, coined by Carlo Zanni to refer to the use of cinematic language to create a fiction based on the data obtained in real-time from the Internet, this selection of digital artworks explores the possibilities of using the content of a film (or even its script) as raw data that feeds a process partly or fully controlled by a computer, as well as new forms of understanding cinema in the digital age.
+But computers are able to go beyond such passive participation: images and sounds are introduced in the computer or created with software and therefore converted into data, that can be endlessly processed, copied, reconfigured, mixed and displayed according to fixed parameters or algorithms.
+The computer becomes an active participant.
+Inspired by the term “data cinema”, coined by Carlo Zanni to refer to the use of cinematic language to create a fiction based on the data obtained in real-time from the Internet, this selection of video and digital artworks explores the possibilities of using the content of a film as raw data that feeds a process partly or fully controlled by a computer, as well as new forms of understanding cinema in the digital age.

 In Vertigo (Alfred Hitchcock, 1958), a man in a car follows a woman who is looking for an inexistent past.
-Using Google Street View, the artist found back the filming sites of the movie.
-He was thus able to reproduce with precision the character's course in San Francisco.
+Using Google Street View, the artist revisited the filming sites of the movie, reproducing with precision the character's course in San Francisco.
 He filmed Vertigo for a second time but stayed home to do it.
 By using Google's tool, Chatonsky connects reality and fiction by making it clear that both the city shown in the classic film and the city that can be explored in the online platform are fictional, although they are perceived as real by the spectator or user.
 The artist matches his recreation of the film with the original soundtrack, adding a narrative layer to the sequence of 360-degree photographs taken from the Google car.
-This is a second version (2015) of 2007 work.
+This is a second version of the original work from 2007.

-“The Possible Ties Between Illness and Success” is a short movie transformed by an Internet data flux and re-edited server-side when web statistics (Google Analytics) are available: the public who visited the website could watch a new movie every day.
+“The Possible Ties Between Illness and Success” is a short movie transformed by an Internet data flux and re-edited server-side when web statistics (Google Analytics) are available.
 The short movie tells the story of a ill man whose body is filled by cancer-like cells the number and position of which depend on the number of users visiting the website, and their respective country of origin.
 At the time the project was online, the only way to watch the movie was visiting the website.
-Doing this the public was adding their presence on the body of the actor under the form of a cancer like cell, contributing to the spread of the illness.
+Doing this the public was adding their presence on the body of the actor under the form of a cancer-like cell, contributing to the spread of the illness.

 Thorsten Knaub has explored the use of geolocalization tools to generate artworks that speak of the relationship between the individual and the environment, as well as the possibility to carry out a precise surveillance of the whereabouts of anyone.
 He has also created works that address the language of cinema and the ways in which a new form of cinematic narrative can be created using the computer.
 RoadMovie/M25 combines these two aspects of his work in a short video that compresses the entire journey around the London orbital into a mere five-minute loop through the use of the Google Street View tool.
 A mesmerizing experience of the commonplace, this stop-motion film brings to mind the excitement of action movies as well as the dull landscape where, day after day, many commuters spend hours of their life.